wamp-proto/wamp-proto/spec/basic.md

 A WAMP *Session* connects two *Peers*, a *Client* and a *Router*.
 Each WAMP *Peer* can implement one or more roles.

-**Remote Procedure Call Roles**

-The Remote Procedure Call messaging pattern involves peers of three different roles:

-1. *Callee* (Client)
-2. *Caller* (Client)
-3. *Dealer* (Router)

-A *Caller* issues calls to remote procedures by providing the procedure URI and any arguments for the call.
-The *Callee* will execute the procedure using the supplied arguments to the call and return the result of the call to the *Caller*.

-*Callees* register procedures they provide with *Dealers*. *Callers* initiate procedure calls first to *Dealers*. *Dealers* route calls incoming from *Callers* to *Callees* implementing the procedure called, as well as call results back from *Callees* to *Callers*.

-The *Caller* and *Callee* will usually run application code, while the *Dealer* works as a generic router for remote procedure calls decoupling *Callers* and *Callees*.

-**Publish & Subscribe Roles**

-The Publish & Subscribe messaging pattern involves peers of three different roles:

-1. *Subscriber* (Client)
-2. *Publisher* (Client)
-3. *Broker* (Router)

-A *Publishers* publishes events to topics by providing the topic URI and any payload for the event. *Subscribers* of the topic will receive the event together with the event payload.

-*Subscribers* subscribe to topics they are interested in at *Brokers*. *Publishers* initiate publication first at *Brokers*. *Brokers* route events incoming from *Publishers* to *Subscribers* that are subscribed to respective topics.

-The *Publisher* and *Subscriber* will usually run application code, while the *Broker* works as a generic router for events decoupling *Publishers* from *Subscribers*.

-**Supported Roles**

 A *Client* can implement any combination of the *Roles*:

  * *Callee*